 Since I have a beard, it is expected that I present as male.
 Therefore, I live in the shadow of masculine expectations.
 Since I am married to someone who identifies as male, I am expected to identify as gay.
 Yet those assumptions about me are utterly false.

 We claim to live in a world of self-identification.
 So, please allow me to self-identify.
-My gender identity is genderqueer.
-My sexual orientation is queer.
-My pronouns are they/them/theirs.
+My gender is non-binary.
+My orientation is queer.
+My pronouns are they/them.

 Regardless of gender identity or sexual orientation, the fact is none of us fit into the boxes society implicitly dictates for us.
 Once we’re male, we should like sports (I don’t).
 Once we’re female, we should like ironing (I don’t).
 Once we’re straight, we should want to have children (I’m not sure where I stand).
 Once we’re gay, we should love watching drag queens (I’m not sure where I stand).